wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 #### <a name="export-level-to-geojson"/>Export the level to GeoJSON

+QGIS Shapefile layers default to storing geometry as Multipolygons.
+To prepare our level to be imported into WRLD's tools we need to convert to GeoJSON format, containing only polygons, in the WGS84 Coordinate Reference System.

+- Select the layer containing your level features in the Layers panel.
+- Open the Vector > Geometry Tools > Multipart to Singlepart... tool.
+- Click "Run".
-- Highlight the layer you created in the Layers panel
+- Right-click on the newly-created "Single parts" layer in the Layers panel and choose Export > Save Features As...
-- Right click and choose “Save As…”
   - Under format, choose GeoJSON
-- Under encoding, select “UTF-8”
+  - Click on the File Name browser (...) to select the location and name for your file.
   - Change the CRS setting to WGS84 ([EPSG: 4326](http://spatialreference.org/ref/epsg/4326/))
-- Enter a filename/location
+  - Check the "Add saved file to map"
   - Click “OK”
+- If you want to make further edits to your floor plan you can just edit the GeoJSON layer rather than editing the Shapefile layer you first created and going through the conversion and export steps each time.
+It's now safe to remove the "Single parts" and your original Shapefile layer.

-You now have a single level of your building digitised.
+You now have a single level of your building digitised!
 If you have more floor plans for your building, simply repeat the above steps for each level.

 **Note**: It's often useful to examine the exported json, but QGIS exports unformatted json which makes it tough to read due to the lack of indenting.